makrai/notes/cummins18-speech-health.md

-Speech analysis for health:
-  Current SOTA and the increasing impact of deep learning Nicholas Cummins; Alice Baird; Björn W. Schuller Methods Volume 151, 1 December 2018, Pages 41-54
+Speech analysis for health: The SOTA and the increasing impact of deep learning Nicholas Cummins; Alice Baird; Björn W. Schuller Methods Volume 151, 1 December 2018, Pages 41-54